revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 ## Billing

-Both the `Gateway` and `Workers` make a `POST` request to `/billing`.
+All images make a `POST` request to `/billing`.
 The billing requests from the `Workers` are used for logging purposes by the Rev AI team for accounting.
 The billing request from the `Gateway` contains the actual duration of the overall job.
 The requests contain the following:

 **Headers**